 Unlike the yellow maintenance reminder, a red light on your Generac generator is a stop sign.
 It signals a critical fault that has likely caused the generator to shut down to protect itself from serious damage.
 A red light means there’s a serious problem that needs immediate attention.
 This is not a DIY situation.
 Attempting to restart the generator without understanding the cause could damage the engine or electrical components.
 When you see a red light, your first and only step should be to contact an authorized Generac service dealer.
 Our team is trained to interpret these critical alerts and safely resolve the issue, ensuring your generator is ready for the next power outage.

-Common Critical Alerts: Low Oil and Overcrank
+Common Red Light Causes: Low Oil and Overcrank

 So, what kind of serious issues trigger a red light?
 Common causes include low oil pressure, high engine temperature, or an overcrank fault.
 An overcrank error means the generator tried to start multiple times but failed, which could point to fuel delivery problems, a dead battery, or other engine issues.
 Low oil pressure or overheating are critical alerts that, if ignored, could lead to complete engine failure.
 These aren’t simple fixes; they are symptoms of a larger problem that requires a professional diagnosis.
 A certified technician can identify why the engine is overheating or why it failed to start, ensuring the repair addresses the source of the problem.